datatrail-jhu/09_dataanalysis/manuscript/05_exploratory.md

 o) `geom_boxplot()`

 {points:3}
 ?6 Go to the [Cloud-based Data Science Space on RStudio Cloud](https://rstudio.cloud/spaces/20345/join?access_code=n4b8J1s0XmWctSy83%2BEXbGAwj7rKcuFMI7WJEJFD) and click on your copy of the 'swirl' project (If you haven't made a copy yet, do so now.)
-Then, type `swirl()` to get started.
+First type `library(swirl)` to load the package and then type `swirl()` to get started.
 Tell Swirl your first name when it asks what to call you.
 Then, type the number that corresponds to the course `CBDS Data Analysis`.
 Type the number that corresponds to the lesson `L05 Exploratory Analysis Q01 Swirl`.
 Do this swirl module!
 Once complete, paste the code at the end of the lesson here.

 ! /.+(XERJ|rNCn|49A4|Dmgt|caSc|eXsP|RN7v|kfbH|bbBx|7aek).+/i